amcginlay/k8s-primer/content/019_orchestrate_containers/_index.md

 - Became acquainted with Kubernetes generators and image registries ... and why you will not use them today.
 - Created your first namespace manifest in YAML and deployed it with `kubectl apply`.
-- Built your first pod manifest and used it to deploy a single instance of your app into Kubernetes.
+- Built your first pod manifest and used it to roll out a single instance of your app into Kubernetes.
 - Used `kubectl exec` to shell into your running app and tested it from within that session.
 - Witnessed Kubernetes restarting a pod.
+- Traded in PodSpecs for Deployments ... because you're a professional.
 - Saw how manifests permit overrides for environment variables.